erikw/tmux-dark-notify/README.md

 ![Demo of changing system theme](demo.gif)

-For example I use a Solarized in all my programs that support it.
-For tmux I use [seebi/tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized) which is locally cloned (in my dotfiles as a submodule).
+For example, I use Solarized in all my programs that support it.
+For tmux, I use [seebi/tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized) which is locally cloned (in my dotfiles as a submodule).
 This tmux theme repo provides a light theme `tmuxcolors-light.conf` and a dark theme `tmuxcolors-dark.conf`.
-With this tmux plugin, I have configured so that when the system appearance mode changes, the corresponding tmux theme will be used.
+With this tmux plugin, I have configured it so that when the system appearance mode changes, the corresponding tmux theme will be used.

 Hats off to [dark-notify](https://github.com/cormacrelf/dark-notify) which this plugin is built up on!

 # Setup
 ## Requirements
-* macOS - dark-notify is only for mac
+* macOS - dark-notify is only for Mac
 * Bash
 * Homebrew
 * [dark-notify](https://github.com/cormacrelf/dark-notify) - `$ brew install cormacrelf/tap/dark-notify`